 Sequence Number

-The sequence number is a 32 bit integer that must be specified in the sequenceNumber field.
+The sequence number is an integer that must be specified in the sequenceNumber field.
 It should be specified as zero at association time and incremented by one for every message sent over the association.
 Once the sequence number reaches 4294967295 the counter will be reset to one for the association.
 Please note that each sender independently keeps its own counter for the sequence number of messages sent and received.
 For example, after association is established, a Local SMS could send three messages to the NPAC SMS with sequence numbers 1, 2, and 3 respectively.
 The NPAC SMS when sending its first message to the Local SMS would use sequence number 1, not sequence number 4.

 Association Functions